Camp for Troubled Girls Helps Georgia Girls find Success

-While Asheville Academy for Girls is located in the picturesque mountains of North Carolina, we accept girls from all across America including Georgia.
-With the help of Asheville Academy for Girls, struggling girls can find success.
+While Asheville Academy is located in the picturesque mountains of North Carolina, we accept girls from all across America including Georgia.
+With the help of Asheville Academy, struggling girls can find success.

-Georgia girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy for Girls beautiful North Carolina campus.
-With Asheville Academy for Girls, a troubled girl can return to a healthy path once again.
+Georgia girls 10-14 struggling with a wide range of issues (from school refusal to bullying to mental illness) are welcome to Asheville Academy’ beautiful North Carolina campus.
+With Asheville Academy, a troubled girl can return to a healthy path once again.

 Psych Central Truly a hub of all things mental health, Psych Central is an independently-run website featuring input from mental health professionals worldwide.
 Containing descriptions of various mental health issues, frequently asked questions, and a forum section in which users and professionals can come together to help each other, Psych Central is an unparalleled resource.

 Psychology.org Less a website about the mental illnesses themselves than the professionals working in the mental health field, Psychology.org features descriptions of the connections between the various areas of mental health.
 The website also has information on how to pursue a career in mental health and the statistics regarding mental health in particular areas.

 Asheville Academy, a Camp For Troubled Girls helps Georgia girls struggling with issues similar to those below: